tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 This is a good point to remind you that the real world can be complex.
 So is assessing risk.

 CVSS Environmental v3.1 ONLY takes into account context the user&#39;s assets, that is it!
 Keep in mind, CVSS was designed for assessing traditional IT assets and not everything under the sun.
 We can take into account context for the asset&#39;s mitigations in modified metrics and we take into account for the importance of an asset in terms of CIA in Security Requirements.
-And that&#39;s it.
+Therefore, environmental scoring gets slightly closer to the concept of risk by taking an asset&#39;s user context into the equation.
+But that's not enough.

 Unfortunately, we don&#39;t have context for how vulnerabilities can affect one another and be chained together.
 I imagine this would require a snapshot and a holistic view of all vulnerabilities in a system before assessing which you have probably already done ;)